Nights-Software/ns-docs/resources/ers.md

 6. **Follow an order**
    - It's smart to follow an order when setting up this resource's config file, we recommend going from top to bottom.

+7. **Language, entity, fictive names and gear configs**
+   - `night_ers/config/*.lua` contains more config files for you to edit and adjust to your liking.
+All these files require some understanding of the resource to be able to properly edit them.
+Feel free to ask the [Discord community](https://discord.nights-software.com) for help if you need it.
+    - Weapon and clothing settings can be found in `night_ers/config/gear-config.lua`

 *Hint: You will take some time to configure this the way you like, so plan that time and take your time to read!
 Frequently test your edits to see whether you're making mistakes and where to find them.
 Trying stuff early is good for confirming that your resource works.
 Use the F8 console and server console (txAdmin) to check for errors, these lead to solutions.*